-When I was about 9 or 10 years old, a couple friends and I watched Mortal Kombat on repeat until the wee hours of the morning, jumping up and doing sick-ass air-kicks (at least we thought they were) every time we heard that absolutely BANGIN’ theme song drop.
+When I was 9 or 10 years old, a couple friends and I watched Mortal Kombat on repeat until the wee hours of the morning, jumping up and doing sick-ass air-kicks (at least we thought they were) every time we heard that absolutely BANGIN’ theme song drop.
 Now, on the 25th anniversary of Mortal Kombat’s release, I’m in my thirties, and unlike my ability to stay awake super late, the absolute hype I feel when watching this movie hasn’t faded all that much.

 In contrast to the vast majority of video game adaptation films, Mortal Kombat is enjoyable.
 In my opinion, that’s because director Paul W.S.
 Anderson followed just the basic outline of the games, included just enough of the series’ lore to appease its fans, and then diverted all of his focus towards making a fun, kickass action romp.
 Luckily, the main draw of the Mortal Kombat games is… well, the “kombat,” so the movie manages to do it justice; and with a PG-13 rating no less!
 Nowadays a PG-13 often deters fans from seeing video game, comic, or book adaptations if the source material is more adult-oriented, but Mortal Kombat somehow gave just the right level of carnage to avoid an R-rating while still satisfying most fatality fanatics.